 Most people have to go through isolation for two weeks.
-There were questions.
-It doesn't seem to be that people in Iqaluit are treated the same when it comes to the pandemic.
-I would like to ask the Minister of Health if that's the situation.
-Thank you, Mr. Speaker.
+There were questions about the reasons that were used.
+It doesn't seem to be that people in Iqaluit are treated the same when it comes to the pandemic and they can be sent home directly.
+I was asked to raise this question, so I would like to ask the Minister of Health if that's the situation.
+Thank you.